netdata/netdata/web/server/README.md

 $ openssl req -newkey rsa:2048 -nodes -sha512 -x509 -days 365 -keyout key.pem -out cert.pem

-, it is important to say that the previous command will create a self signed certificate and the browsers will show warnings about it.
+, it is necessary to say that the previous command will create a self signed certificate that is rejected by the slaves initially and the browsers will also show warnings about it.

 ## Configuration